PAUL RUDD is a man of many secrets - one being how he manages to stay so youthful looking despite reaching the ripe old age of 50.

 A former historical tour guide and ex-vice-president of Trans World Airlines, Michael Rudd actually hailed from London, where he met Paul’s mother, Gloria Irene before the family emigrated to the US.

-Fast forward to 2004 and with Rudd’s career taking off, his dad Michael decided to celebrate the birth of Paul’s son, Jack, by building his grandson his very own Irish pub.
+Fast forward to 2004 and with Rudd’s career hitting new heights, his dad Michael decided to celebrate the birth of Paul’s son, Jack, by building his grandson his very own Irish pub.

-Though it would be some time before Jack would be old enough to use it, Michael knew there would come a day when his grandson would appreciate his hard work.
+Though it would be some time before Jack would be old enough to use it, Michael knew there would come a day when his grandson would appreciate his hard graft.

 Setting to work, he began constructing the Irish-themed drinking establishment in the basement of his Kansas City home and even named it Sullivan’s in reference to Jack’s middle name Sullivan.